kinde-starter-kits/ios-starter-kit/README.md

-# Kinde Swift iOS Starter Kits
+# Kinde Starter Kits - Swift

-The [Kinde Swift iOS Starter Kits](https://github.com/kinde-starter-kits/kinde-swift-starter-kit) are simple apps that demonstrate how to integrate your app with the Kinde authentication service and management API.
+The [Kinde Swift Starter Kits](https://github.com/kinde-starter-kits/kinde-swift-starter-kit) are simple apps that demonstrate how to integrate your app with the Kinde authentication service and management API.

-## Requirements

-- iOS 12.4+
-- Xcode 12+
-- Swift 5+

-## Starter Kits
+## Register an account on Kinde

+To get started set up an account on [Kinde](https://app.kinde.com/register).

+## Setup your local environment

+Clone this repo.

 This workspace contains two iOS starter kits: